Help! I Crashed Someone Else’s Car – Will Insurance Cover this?

 In all these cases, investigations will be made by the insurance company, because they will be very eager to pass along any damages to other insurers if at all possible.
-Check with a good Oregon car insurance attorney, but as a general rule, you should be covered under your own liability insurance.
+Check with a Portland car accident attorney, but as a general rule, you should be covered under your own liability insurance.

 Your personal auto insurance policy should cover the following in the event of you having an accident while driving someone else’s car: